MySQL backup module from Bacula Systems

 The MySQL backup tool in Bacula Enterprise is designed to both simplify and accelerate the backup of your MySQL databases.
 Designed to save your valuable time, the system administrator does not need to know the internals of MySQL DB backup techniques or programming to write complex scripts.
 This MySQL backup software will automatically backup essential information such as configuration or user definitions.
 Putting speed and accurate data recovery into the hands of the user, our solution supports both Dump and binary backup of MySQL database and data recovery techniques.

 The Point In Time Recovery feature is available for both Dump and Binary.
-Bacula's MySQL backup tools also backup vital meta-data information and manages Object filtering during database backup and restore.
+Bacula’s MySQL backup tool also backs up vital meta-data information and manages Object filtering during database backup and restore.
 No special scripting skills are required.

 With enterprise, high-transaction-rate MySQL databases, backup and restore recovery-time-objectives often become critically important even to the point that financial value can be attached to them.
 They often have business impact if they are down too long.
 The longer the restore takes the more money you lose.
 Bacula’s MySQL Percona module offers one of the fastest and easiest MySQL backup and recovery available in the industry today.

 MySQL Percona module for Bacula Enterprise is a hot backup utility for MySQL-based servers which removes the need to lock your database during the backup.